 That’s right, for a prize valued at $780, I won for $175.
 Had I paid full price, it would have been approximately $14 per ticket, instead, I paid around $3, and will be in the center ice seats.
 (Those in the red in the picture up above.)

-To make a long story short, I just got two center ice season tickets for less than half the price of one.
+To make a long story short, I just got two center ice season tickets for less than half the price of one because I got tipsy at a charity auction.
 Sometimes dreams really do come true kids.